9889AdeebaRashid/Project--WhatsApp-chat-analysis-final-adeeba/README.md

 * WEEKLY ACTIVITY MAP- The one's with colourful shade are the days when users were most active and the one's in black shade signmifies least activeness.
 ![Screenshot (5092)](https://user-images.githubusercontent.com/80636537/192165954-6489e2a1-cf92-432a-9f50-8bdbcfc7888f.png)

-* MOST busy user  with their name and percentage.
+* MOST busy user (the one who sent maximum number of texts) with their name and percentage.
 ![Screenshot (5093)](https://user-images.githubusercontent.com/80636537/192165958-d32350a3-5936-48c5-a952-56e81cf842a2.png)

 * MOST COMMON WORDS:- "yay" was most often used.